greenbone/openvas-scanner/rust/feed-verifier/README.md

 and

 ```
-nasl-cli feed update
+scannerctl feed update
 ```

 do have the same output within redis.

-This is required to verify if the rust based nasl-cli is downwards compatible to ospd-openvas.
+This is required to verify if the rust based scannerctl is downwards compatible to ospd-openvas.